yordevs/yordevs.github.io/src/content/posts/2022-11-28_a_simple_JS_game.md

     const generator = generators[r]
 ```

-We now know which generator the Frosty is going to appear in.
+We now know which generator the Frosty is going to appear in next.

 ### Frosty Creature

-Now, we need to extract the Frosty from index.html to main.js so that it can be added to different generators during runtime.
+We need to extract the Frosty from index.html to main.js so that it can be added to different generators during runtime.
+In main.js, we add the frosty-creature class via JavaScript, but add the child elements in HTML via the innerHTML property.

 ```
 function run() {